apache/doris/docs/documentation/en/sql-reference/sql-statements/Data Definition/CREATE MATERIALIZED VIEW.md

 This statement is used to create a materialized view.

     Asynchronous syntax.
 After the call is successful, it only indicates that the task to create the materialized view is successfully submitted.
+The user needs to check the progress of the materialized view by using ```show alter table rollup```.

-The user needs to use the ```desc [table_name] all``` command to asynchronously confirm whether the materialization is successfully created.
+    After the progress is FINISHED, you can use the ```desc [table_name] all``` command to view the schema of the materialized view.

 syntax: